Skip to content

 Network Coverage: The Non-Negotiable Foundation

-The most attractively priced business phone plans are worthless if they don’t provide reliable coverage where your team actually works.
+The most attractively priced business mobile plans are worthless if they don’t provide reliable coverage where your team actually works.
 Whilst all four major UK networks (EE, O2, Vodafone, and Three) have invested heavily in 4G and 5G infrastructure, significant coverage variations persist, particularly in rural areas and inside buildings.

 EE consistently ranks highest for geographic coverage, reaching approximately 99% of the UK population with 4G.
 Their 5G network now covers all major cities and many towns.
 For businesses with field teams in rural Scotland, Wales, or Southwest England, EE often proves the only viable option.
 The premium is typically 10-15% over equivalent Three or O2 business mobile plans, but it’s a necessary cost if coverage is mission-critical.